bonitasoft/bonita-ui-designer-sdk/custom-widget-builder/README.md

   ```

 - From the web component documentation, replace the template properties entries by the actual properties
-  For details, see "Building the json properties file" section.
+  For details, see "Generating the properties file" section.

 - Generate the custom widget